 So I’m on my way to the play fields, working my way deftly through traffic.
 Conditions are fine.
 Sun is shining, no potholes or random deer crossings.
 No cycling brethren on their bicycles getting in my way.

 Then, I attempt to make a lane change from the right side of the road to the left, so I can get into the bloody left turn lane…

 Apparently my new friend could’ve cared less about my need to change lanes.
 While still kissing my rear bumper with his front, he flashed his headlights, honked his horn, and sped away at 60 MPH in the 35 MPH zone.
-“What an asshole!”
-I thought, as I yelled out “ASSHOLE!”, while sticking my middle finger way, way up in the air…
+“What an a**hole!”
+I thought, as I yelled out “A**HOLE!”, while sticking my middle finger way, way up in the air…